Ch0p5h0p/Ch0p5h0p/README.md

 # Ch0p / Kangaroo

-I'm a low-level developer, wanting to one day get a job as an embedded systems engineer or cybersecurity analyst.
+I'm a software developer, wanting to one day get a job as an embedded systems engineer or cybersecurity analyst.

 ## Language info
 ### Languages I use: